Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Methodology

 where $i<k,i\in \mathbb{N},j<k,j\in \mathbb{N}$,

 and $\alpha$ is a real value (recommended value: $1$).
-We penalize the number of one-sample clusters because such clusters can hardly be hit and they may exist because of extreme coincidences.
+We penalize the number of one-sample clusters because such clusters can hardly be encountered and they may exist because of extreme circumstances.
 In most cases, one-sample clusters are also accessible from other clusters.
-Therefore, one-sample clusters should be rare or non-existent, otherwise the training process may suffer from unnecessary or redundant experiences.
+Therefore, one-sample clusters should be rare or non-existent, otherwise the training process may suffer from unnecessary or redundant explorations.
+In Fig. \ref{fig:pipeline} (c), the K-Access algorithm is applied for clustering, after the estimation of accessibility values for the sampled poses.